r4rmas/saraui/README.md

 # Sara UI

-Sara UI is a Typescript and Javascript compatible library that provides a collection of enhanced-by-javascript daisyUI components for Svelte/Sveltekit.
+Sara UI is a Typescript and Javascript compatible library that provides a collection of enhanced-by-javascript daisyUI components to Svelte/Sveltekit.
 ## Installation

 ```